NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Data and methods

 The H$_2$ masses are determined following the definition of \cite{Tacconi2020} as

-where $\zeta_0$, $\zeta_1$, $\zeta_2$, $\nu$ and $\eta$ are also model parameters.
+where $\zeta_0$, $\zeta_1$, $\zeta_2$, $\nu,$ and $\eta$ are also model parameters.

-\subsection{IllustrisTNG Simulation}
+\subsection{IllustrisTNG simulation}

+The IllustrisTNG project \citep{Nelson2018, Nelson2019} consists of a suite of cosmological hydrodynamical simulations run with the { AREPO} code \citep{Springel2010,Pakmor2016}.
+A flat $\Lambda$CDM cosmology is adopted, with parameters of $\Omega_m = 0.3089$, $\Omega_\Lambda = 0.6911$, $\Omega_b = 0.0486$, $\sigma_8 = 0.8159,$ and $h = 0.6774$.
+It contains three sets of different volumes -- TNG50, TNG100, TNG300 -- with box side lengths of roughly 50~Mpc, 100~Mpc, and 300~Mpc, respectively.
+In this paper, we focus on the TNG100 simulation, which has $2 \times 1820^3$ particles with a baryonic mass resolution of $1.4 \times 10^6~\msun$ and dark-matter resolution of $7.5 \times 10^6~\msun$.

-In TNG, galaxies and halos are identified by the SUBFIND algorithm \citep{Springel2001}.
+In TNG100, galaxies and haloes are identified using the SUBFIND algorithm \citep{Springel2001}.
 The stellar mass of each galaxy is defined as the total mass of stellar particles within twice the stellar half-mass radius \citep{Nelson2019}.
-Star formation is regulated by a two-phase interstellar medium model of \cite{Springel2003}, in which star formation develops when the density of the gas cell is greater than $n_{\rm H} = 0.106 cm^{-3}$.
-For \hi and $\rm H_2$ masses, we employed the post-processing framework described in \cite{Diemer2018}, which provides five methods to model the \hi/$\rm H_2$ transition.
-We adopt the "K13" model \citep{Krumholz2013} for our \hi and $\rm H_2$ estimates, and other models produce vary simulation results as shown in the appendix of \cite{Ma2022}.
-In \cite{Krumholz2013}, the molecular fraction ($f_{\rm H_2}$) and the star formation rate would be affected by the interstellar radiation field and cold gas density within the interstellar medium. $f_{\rm H_2}$ is defined as follows.
+Star formation is regulated by a two-phase interstellar-medium model of \cite{Springel2003}, in which star formation develops when the density of the gas cell is greater than $n_{\rm H} = 0.106\,{\rm cm}^{-3}$.
+For \hi and $\rm H_2$ masses, we employed the post-processing framework described in \cite{Diemer2018}.
+They projected all gas cells in a galaxy onto a face-on grid and then used these projected quantities to estimate the molecular fraction $f_{\rm H_2}$ as a function of the average surface density, the UV field, and the metallicity.
+The \hi and $\rm H_2$ masses can then be obtained directly from the total neutral hydrogen mass using $f_{\rm H_2}$.
+To ensure a well-defined sample, the post-processing of \cite{Diemer2018} was only done for galaxies with a minimum stellar mass of $M_\ast>2\times10^8\msun$ or a minimum gas mass of $M_{\rm gas}>2\times10^8\msun$.
+They included five different methods to model the \hi/$\rm H_2$ transition, denoted as the L08 \citep{Leroy2008}, GK11 \citep{Gnedin2011}, K13 \citep{Krumholz2013}, GD14 \citep{Gnedin2014}, and S14 \citep{Sternberg2014} models.
+However, different models produce very similar results of the overall \hi and H$_2$ masses as shown in the appendix of \cite{Ma2022}.
+In this paper, we simply adopt the same choice of the K13 model as in \cite{Ma2022}.
+In \cite{Krumholz2013}, the molecular fraction ($f_{\rm H_2}$) and the star formation rate would be affected by the interstellar radiation field and the cold gas density within the interstellar medium (ISM). $f_{\rm H_2}$ is defined as follows:

 where

 and